Activities in Dunedin

 5. Get Out on the Water and Look Out for Wildlife

 While the Otago Peninsula takes all of the limelight, it’s worth getting out on the water in the element of some of Dunedin’s amazing wildlife.
 Monarch Wildlife Tours offers half-day cruises in the Otago Harbour where it’s possible to spot albatross at sea, giant sea lions, New Zealand fur seals, dolphins, penguins and much more!
+Find out more about Monarch Wildlife Tours on Viator and Tripadvisor.
 Alternatively, if you’re feeling active, go on a kayaking trip with Wild Earth Adventures to explore the coast and its inhabitants.

 6. Check Out the Otago Farmers’ Market